Penguin Island: Everything you need to know

 What is it?

 Penguin Island is a small island just 700m off the coast of Rockingham, part of the Shoalwater Islands Marine Park.
-What it lacks in size it more than makes up for in wildlife wonders, home to a colony of over 1000 Little Penguins, along with dolphins, sea lions and heap of other aquatic life.
+What it lacks in size it more than makes up for in wildlife wonders, home to a colony of Little Penguins, along with dolphins, sea lions and heap of other aquatic life.

 Where is it?